 The City of Hartford Mayor’s Office of Sustainability is giving away free rain barrels, which can help you capture and store rain water for later use on your gardens and plants.

-There will be plenty of opportunities to get rain barrels and other green infrastructure materials this year, so be sure to register in advance at www.HartfordClimate.org/RetainTheRain.
+There will be plenty of opportunities to get rain barrels and other green materials (like composters and trees) this year, so be sure to register in advance at www.HartfordClimate.org/RetainTheRain.
 Quantities are limited, and unfortunately, no deliveries.

 2. Save money: Ask for an energy audit!